Disneyland vs. Disney World — Everything You Need to Know About Both Theme Park Resorts

 But, the need for transportation is extremely apparent at Disney World.
 Thankfully, the park fully takes care of its guests with a complimentary transportation system that can get them to wherever they need to be.
-That includes buses, a ferry, or the monorail, which runs between the theme parks and three Disney-operated hotels.
+That includes buses, a ferry, gondolas, or the monorail, which runs between two theme parks and three Disney-operated hotels.

 Disneyland vs. Disney World: Best Time to Visit

 Disneyland may have a bit of an edge in this category as it's located in sunny Southern California, where the temperatures remain rather steady throughout the year.
 That said, it can still dip to around 50 degrees in the winters and reach well above 100 in the August and September summer heat.